Real-time clock

-A real-time clock (RTC) is an electronic device (most often in the form of an integrated circuit) that measures the passage of time.
+A real-time clock (RTC) is an electronic timekeeping device, most often in the form of an integrated circuit (IC).

-Although the term often refers to the devices in personal computers, servers and embedded systems, RTCs are present in almost any electronic device which needs to keep accurate time of day.
+Although the term often refers to the devices in personal computers, servers and embedded systems, RTCs are present in almost any electronic device that needs to keep accurate time of day.

 Terminology

-The term real-time clock is used to avoid confusion with ordinary hardware clocks which are only signals that govern digital electronics, and do not count time in human units.
+The term real-time clock is used to avoid confusion with ordinary hardware clocks, which are only signals that govern digital electronics, and do not count time in human units.
 RTC should not be confused with real-time computing, which shares its three-letter acronym but does not directly relate to time of day.

 Purpose

 Although keeping time can be done without an RTC, using one has benefits: